Stuycs-K/final-project-4-fagbuyi-moyo-shi-victoria/WORKLOG.md

 ### date 6/6
 modify e3 shooting, created bullets that tracks player, worked on rotation of png

+### date 6/8
+finshed e2 and e3, tried to fix lag caused by e3

 ## GROUP MEMBER 2 (moyo)

 ### date 05/22